Deep Neural Networks and Tabular Data: A Survey: Discussion and Future Prospects

 \textbf{Deep Generative Models for Tabular Data.} Powerful tabular data generation is essential for the development of high-quality models, particularly in a privacy context.
 With suitable data generators at hand, developers can use large, synthetic, and yet realistic data sets to develop better models, while not being subject to privacy concerns \citep{jordon2018pate}.
 Unfortunately, the generation task is as hard as inference in predictive models, so progress in both areas will likely go hand in hand.

 \textbf{Interpretable Deep Learning Models for Tabular Data.} Interpretability is undoubtedly desirable, particularly for tabular data models frequently applied to personal data, e.g., in healthcare and finance.
-An increasing number of approaches offer it out-of-the-box, but most current deep neural network models are still mainly concerned with the optimization of a chosen error metric.
-Interpretable deep tabular learning is essential for understanding model decisions and results, especially for life-critical applications.
-Model explanations can be used to identify and mitigate potential bias or eliminate unfair discrimination against certain groups \citep{ntoutsi2020bias}.
+An increasing number of approaches offer it out-of-the-box but most current deep neural network models are still mainly concerned with the optimization of a chosen error metric.
+Therefore, extending existing open-source libraries (see \citep{pawelczyk2021carla,liu2021synthetic}) aimed at interpreting black-box models helps advance the field.
+Moreover, interpretable deep tabular learning is essential for understanding model decisions and results, especially for life-critical applications.
+However, much of the state-of-the-art recourse literature does not offer easy support of heterogeneous tabular data and lacks metrics to evaluate the quality of heterogeneous data recourse.
+Finally, model explanations can also be used to identify and mitigate potential bias or eliminate unfair discrimination against certain groups \citep{ntoutsi2020bias}.

 \textbf{Learning From Evolving Data Streams.} Many modern applications are subject to continuously evolving data streams, e.g., social media, online retail, or healthcare.
 Streaming data are usually heterogeneous and potentially unlimited.
 Therefore, observations must be processed in a single pass and cannot be stored.
 Indeed, online learning models can only access a fraction of the data at each time step.
 Furthermore, they have to deal with limited resources and shifting data distributions (i.e., concept drift).
 Hence, hyperparameter optimization and model selection, as typically involved in deep learning, are usually not feasible in a data stream.
 For this reason, despite the success of deep learning in other domains, less complex methods such as incremental decision trees \citep{domingos2000mining,manapragada2018extremely} are often preferred in online learning applications.